iwanders/micro_hap/README.md

 - ~The global state number is in the advertisement, this is how iOS knows it should connect to retrieve the state.~
 - ~Add periodic 'service' method to handle global state counter, advertisement and  expiring timed writes to free slots.~
 - ~How do the advertisements actually work?~
 - ~Broadcasts of changed values still result in a reconnect, with `GenerateBroadcastEncryptionKey` and `CharacteristicConfigurationRequest`, why?
 Checked the program flow, seems to match.
 This also updates the GSN expiry counter and sets up a new key, is this just intentional if you don't have a `Home Hub`?
-Or perhaps the intent is that the controller reconnects to the accessory after a broadcast because other characteristics may have also changed?~ Yes: [Disconnected events should only be used to reflect important changes in the accessory](https://github.com/apple/HomeKitADK/blob/fb201f98f5fdc7fef6a455054f08b59cca5d1ec8/HAP/HAP.h#L473-L475), and [when the characteristic changes while no controllers are connected, will reconnect](https://github.com/apple/HomeKitADK/blob/fb201f98f5fdc7fef6a455054f08b59cca5d1ec8/HAP/HAP.h#L461-L463).
+Or perhaps the intent is that the controller reconnects to the accessory after a broadcast because other characteristics may have also changed?~ Yes: [Disconnected events should only be used to reflect important changes in the accessory](https://github.com/apple/HomeKitADK/blob/fb201f98f5fdc7fef6a455054f08b59cca5d1ec8/HAP/HAP.h#L473-L475), and [when the characteristic changes while no controllers are connected, will reconnect](https://github.com/apple/HomeKitADK/blob/fb201f98f5fdc7fef6a455054f08b59cca5d1ec8/HAP/HAP.h#L461-L463), see extensive comment in `example_temp_sensor`.
 - ~And what about notify while a connection is active?~ Send indicate over BLE
 - ~Clear the session, pair_verify and pair_setup on disconnect, currently it requires a powercycle to reset state.~ Can pair numerous times now.
 - Numerous comments starting with `// NONCOMPLIANCE` where I ignored something that should probably be handled.
-- How much is shared between BLE & IP?
+- ~How much is shared between BLE & IP?
 Can we implement IP as well with minimal work?
+It's not a trivial amount of work.~
 - ~Make the accessory interface async.~ it is now, the RPi Pico 2w example uses the built-in led, toggling requires an async function.
 - ~Modify/add second example to show how to add a service, ensure common stuff is shared.~
 - Perhaps a commissioning binary to create the salt & verifier, using the `PairingCode` type that now exists.